2018 African Nations Championship: Knockout stage

-From this stage onward, the video assistant referee (VAR) system would make its debut in a CAF competition.
-Extra time and penalty shoot-out were used if necessary to decide the winner, except for the third-place match where penalty shoot-out and no extra time was used if necessary to decide the winner per the competition's regulations article 75.
+From this stage onward, the video assistant referee (VAR) system made its debut in a CAF competition.
+Extra time and a penalty shoot-out were used if necessary to decide the winner, except for the third-place match, where a penalty shoot-out but no extra time was used if necessary to decide the winner, per the competition's regulations article 75.